The cause & effect of messes

 Unfortunately, in this way, you can be busy for a long time and accomplish relatively little.

-The core of the energy pattern that I’ve observed in the recent situations appears to be this: it has become socially unacceptable to point out that a “mess” has been created by someone not fulfilling their own life responsibilities.
+The core of the pattern that I’ve observed in the recent situations appears to be this: it has become socially unacceptable to point out that a “mess” has been created by someone not fulfilling their own life responsibilities.
 Instead, the attention and quest for resolution is redirected at someone or something else: teachers, doctors, salespeople, software, medical conditions, spouses, etc.

 It’s a particularly sad situation because the person or group of people most central to the “mess” — and experiencing the effects of it — are being disempowered from changing their situation.
 As long as you have the belief that someone else caused your “problem,” then there’s nothing you can do other than wait, hope, or demand that the third party do something about it.
 I consider that a rather debilitating place to be.
-It’s handing authority over your life energy to someone or something else.
+It’s handing authority over your life to someone or something else.

 But then, doesn’t that mean you are “at fault” or are forced to “accept blame”?
 That potential brings up a lot of fear or anger, doesn’t it?
 Impending punishment or adverse effects?
-This (often deeply held) energetic charge can be a powerful motivation to disconnect your self-empowerment and distract yourself with external paths of resolution.
+This (often deeply held) charge can be a powerful motivation to disconnect your self-empowerment and distract yourself with external paths of resolution.

 What is the empowering alternative?